gulpjs/empty-dir/README.md

 ## API

-### `emptyDir(paths, [filterFunction], callback)`
+### `emptyDir(paths, [filterFunction], [callback])`

-Takes a path string or array of path strings and a callback function.
-Checks if the given paths are empty and passes any `error` and an `isEmpty` flag to the callback.
-Optionally takes a filter function before the callback to filter out files that cause false positives.
+Takes a path string or array of path strings and returns a Promise.
+Checks if the given paths are empty and resolves with a boolean indicating if the paths are empty directories.
+Optionally takes a filter function to filter out files that cause false positives.
+Also, can take a node-style callback function instead of returning a Promise.

 ### `emptyDir.sync(paths, [filterFunction])`